 Answering such questions requires measurement tools that can analyze packets based both on their location and headers, attributes which may change as the packets flow through the network.
 The key measurement challenge is that, in general, it is hard to determine a packet's upstream or downstream path or headers.
 Current approaches either require inferring flow statistics by "joining" traffic data with snapshots of the forwarding policy, or answer only a small set of predetermined questions, or collect much more data than necessary (§2).

-In contrast, when operators want to measure path-level flows in a network, they should be able to:
+In contrast, when operators want to measure path-level flows in an network, they should be able to specify concise, network-wide declarative queries that are